celesteking/puppetlabs-mysql/README.md

 		}
 	}

-Please note, that +/etc/mysql/conf.d+ directory will be entirely puppet-managed (foreign configs erased), unless you set $mysql::config::purge_conf_dir to `false`.
+Please note, that `/etc/mysql/conf.d` directory will be entirely puppet-managed (foreign configs erased), unless you set `$mysql::config::purge_conf_dir` to `false`.
-If you'd like to have puppet-unmanaged config, please place it into +/etc/mysql/conf.local.d+ dir.
+If you'd like to have puppet-unmanaged config, please place it into `/etc/mysql/conf.local.d` dir.

 ### mysql::db
 Creates a database with a user and assign some privileges.